smallrye/smallrye-config/documentation/src/main/docs/config/getting-started.md

 ## Override Config

-It is possible to override `Config` default initialization `ConfigProvider.getConfig()`, by extending `io.smallrye.config.SmallRyeConfigFactory` and registering the implementation with the `ServiceLoader` mechanism.
+It is possible to override `SmallRyeConfig` default initialization `SmallRyeConfig.getOrCreate()`, by extending `io.smallrye.config.SmallRyeConfigFactory` and registering the implementation with the `ServiceLoader` mechanism.

 ## Config vs SmallRyeConfig